-The components of a mobile database environment includes:
+The components of a mobile database environment include:

 - Corporate database server and DBMS that deals with and stores the corporate data and provides corporate applications

 - Remote database and DBMS usually manages and stores the mobile data and provides mobile applications

-- mobile database platform that includes laptop, PDA, or other Internet access devices
+- mobile database platform that includes a laptop, PDA, or other Internet access devices

 - Two-way communication links between the corporate and mobile DBMS.

 Based on the particular necessities of mobile applications, in many of the cases, the user might use a mobile device may and log on to any corporate database server and work with data there, while in others the user may download data and work with it on a mobile device or upload data captured at the remote site to the corporate database.
-The communication between the corporate and mobile databases is usually discontinuous and is typically established or gets its connection for short duration of time at irregular intervals.
-Although unusual, there are some applications that require direct communication between the mobile databases.
+The communication between the corporate and mobile databases is usually discontinuous and is typically established or gets its connection for a short duration of time at irregular intervals.
+Although unusual, some applications require direct communication between the mobile databases.
 The two main issues associated with mobile databases are the management of the mobile database and the communication between the mobile and corporate databases.
-In the following section we identify the requirements of mobile DBMSs.
+In the following section, we identify the requirements of mobile DBMSs.

 The additional functionality required for mobile DBMSs includes the capability to: